aivilmo/neural_networks_nlp/README.md

 # Neural Networks and Classics Modelos for Sentiment Analysis in NLP
-Notebooks from Neural Networks applied to Natural Languaje Processing
+Notebooks from Machine Learning Models and Neural Networks applied to Natural Languaje Processing